 2. Improve customer satisfaction

-Ask your customers how satisfied they are and what improvements they want to see.
-Again, don’t change anything that works well.
-Also, analyze the feedback data carefully.
+Also, perform sentiment analysis carefully.
 Compare positive to negative responses.
 Try to figure out if there are groups of customers who want opposite things.
-Find a balanced solution that improves the overall satisfaction across all customer segments.
+Find a balanced solution that improves overall satisfaction and customer perception across all customer segments.

-Also, be aware of the difference between the product and the overall experience.
-Let’s go back to the example with the online shoe purchase.
 A customer could be delighted with his new pair of shoes and still say he wouldn’t shop from your website again.
 Keep asking until you figure it out.
 Then you can start planning improvements.

 3. Increase customer loyalty and advocacy